 Before we left Salt Lake City, 15 donors sponsored pigs for Filipino families.
-Because of this, we were able to award 15 pigs to families that we chose through an essay writing competition that Rhen had previously organized.
+Because of this, we were able to award 15 baby piglets to families that we chose through an essay writing competition that Rhen had previously organized.
 Each of our three schools were awarded 5 pigs --3 to parents of students, and 2 to students.
 Each recipient was overwhelmed with gratitude for their pig.
 Even if they couldn't speak English, their eyes spoke to us with thankfulness.
 It was something we'll never forget.
 A pig to these people is a very life-changing gift.
 They will be able to now have a self-sustaining small business for their family.
+They will raise the pigs to proper maturity, and be able to sell them to a butcher for a substantial amount of money, that they will then use to purchase more pigs to also raise and sell.
 This will assist them in paying for their children's education, something that not many families can afford.

 At the Cultural Exchange, we also distributed 38 Black Diamond solar powered and rechargeable lanterns for selected families.
 These families were ones that do not have electricity, which makes it very difficult for children to keep up with their school work at home.
 It's pretty amazing to see how such a seemingly small item can make a person's life so much more resourceful.
 It was rewarding for us to see the joy on each of their faces!